Monitoring of active users in Django using Redis

 Collecting information about active users in the Django application for last specified time interval, using Redis cache.

 pip install django-active-users

-Your django application should already be setting of Redis cache.
+Your django application should have a Redis cache setting.
 See more in django-redis official documentation.

-Add active_users.middleware.ActiveUsersSessionMiddleware to your project’s MIDDLEWARE_CLASSES after the SessionMiddleware.
+Add active_users.middleware.ActiveUsersSessionMiddleware to your project’s MIDDLEWARE after the SessionMiddleware.

 MIDDLEWARE_CLASSES = ( ... 'django.contrib.sessions.middleware.SessionMiddleware', 'active_users.middleware.ActiveUsersSessionMiddleware', ... )